petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 ## Alternatives to the Fragments Toolkit

-As mentioned before, the Fragments Toolkit is deprecated as of Liferay 2024.Q1+/Portal 7.4 GA107+.
+The Fragments Toolkit is deprecated as of Liferay 2024.Q1+/Portal 7.4 GA107+.

 If you need to develop and manage your fragments, there are some alternatives you can use instead: